Sensible Washington stands for the repeal of cannabis prohibition, and an end to the failed war on drugs, through education, empowerment and outreach.

 Founded in 2010, we are an entirely volunteer, non-profit political committee working to repeal cannabis prohibition for adults – in addition to reducing the harms of, and ending, the failed drug war – in Washington State.
 We are dedicated to pursuing an end to the attacks on our citizens perpetuated by our unethical drug laws.

-As you can see here in the full text of our 2011 Initiative (I-1149), our method of reform is simple: to remove all criminal penalties for possession, use, manufacture or delivery of cannabis for adults, and direct the Legislature to create a taxation and regulatory system as appropriate.
+As you can see here in the full text of our 2011 proposal – Initiative 1149 – our method of reform is simple: to remove all criminal penalties for possession, use, manufacture or delivery of cannabis for adults, and direct the Legislature to create a taxation and regulatory system as appropriate.
 This is the most effective way to reform our laws on the state level (the federal government would have no means to preempt it, as they don’t have the legal authority to reinstate state criminal sanctions), and the only way to end cannabis prohibition in its entirety; it’s also a process that can be applied on the federal level as a way to effectively end cannabis prohibition – simply remove it from the list of federal controlled substances, similar to how alcohol prohibition was repealed.

 How You Can Help:

-If you believe in this cause, now is the time to show your support.
+If you believe in these causes, we ask that you please consider showing your support.
 Sensible Washington operates on grassroots activism and contributions.
 Volunteer your time, effort and skills.
 Make a donation which will go towards things such as informational handouts and advertisements (billboards, newspaper ads, etc.).
-Talk to your friends, family, neighbors and peers about the effects of prohibition, and how important it is that we work together in our communities to bring reform.
+Talk to your friends, family, neighbors and peers about the effects of our failed drug war, and how important it is that we work together in our communities to bring reform.

-No matter how you choose to help, take a stand against prohibition, and contribute what you can (e-mail firstname.lastname@example.org to get involved or with any questions).
+No matter how you choose to help, take a stand against the drug war, and contribute what you can!

 Thank you for your interest and support!